Current travel advisories for Niger

 Brief summary:

-The Canadian goverment suggests: Avoid all travel (with regional advisories).
+The Canadian goverment suggests: Avoid all travel.

 Danger level: 5